dcodesdev/rustfinity.com/challenges/macros/description.md

 In this challenge, you will implement a macro named `math_operations!` that:

-1. Takes three arguments: two numbers and an operator
+1. Takes three arguments: two integers and an operator
 2. Performs the mathematical operation
 3. Returns a formatted string showing the operation and its result